 Not a ban, per se, but the uncut version of the film wasn't released in the UK until the 2012 Blu-ray.
 Previously, about one minute of violence and gore was cut in order to secure a PG rating as the 12 rating didn't exist at the time.
 (As noted above, there was also some drama about the rating in the US.)

-Creator Backlash: Spielberg has stated in his interviews that Indiana Jones and the Temple of Doom was his least favorite of the Indiana Jones films.
-In the 2003 documentary about the film, Kate Capshaw was very critical of Willie's character, saying that all she does is scream.
+In the 2003 documentary about the film, Capshaw was very critical of Willie's character, saying that all she does is scream.

-Creator Breakdown: The film was produced while Lucas was going through a divorce, as well as Steven Spielberg's then-current breakup with Amy Irving, hence the scene where a sacrificial victim gets his heart ripped out and set ablaze.
+Creator Breakdown: The film was produced while George Lucas was going through a divorce, and Steven Spielberg was going through a breakup as well, hence the scene where a sacrificial victim gets his heart ripped out and set ablaze.
 Lucas has admitted that this may be why the film was made so much Darker and Edgier than its predecessor.
 It may also explain why Willie is an annoying collection of sexist stereotypes as opposed to the somewhat better female characters in the other films.

-Fake Shemp: As Harrison Ford injured his back while filming the scene where Indy is being strangled in his room, stuntman Vic Armstrong did as many scenes as possible while Ford recovered, even those the actor could have done easily.
+Fake Shemp: As Harrison Ford injured his back while filming the scene where Indy is being strangled in his room, stuntman Vic Armstrong did as many scenes as possible while Ford recovered, even the simpler stunts Ford himself could have done easily.